 Senior Director, American Leadership Forum – Great Valley Chapter

 (209) 522-5103 ext.
 111

 Kathy joined the Great Valley Center (GVC) in 2011 as the Senior Director of Strategic Planning.
-She is now responsible for program development for the American Leadership Forum – Great Valley Chapter.
+She is now responsible for the leadership of the American Leadership Forum – Great Valley Chapter, serving as the chapter’s Senior Director.
 Prior to joining the GVC, Kathy worked at AT&T for 32 years, the last 12 as Director of External Affairs, responsible for government, business and community relations and corporate giving in the Central Valley.
 Prior to that, she spent 13 years in customer service and seven years as an IT project manager, helping develop several key software applications for AT&T.

 Kathy serves in many leadership roles in the community.
-She is a past chairman of the Modesto Chamber of Commerce, on the Executive Board for the Stanislaus Economic Development and Workforce Alliance; President of Modesto Rotary, and currently provides leadership for the Great Valley Chapter of the American Leadership Forum.
-She also serves on the board for the Boys and Girls Club of Stanislaus County, the Women’s Leadership Council of the United Way of Stanislaus County, and the ALF national board of directors.
+She is a past chairman of the Modesto Chamber of Commerce, on the board for the Stanislaus Business Alliance and is past-president of Modesto Rotary.
+She also serves on the Women’s Leadership Council of the United Way of Stanislaus County, and the ALF national board of directors.
 She is a graduate of Modesto Junior College and San Francisco University, where she received her degree in Organizational Behavior.
 She is a Class I graduate of the Great Valley Chapter of ALF.
-Kathy is a lifetime valley resident, and currently resides in Turlock with her husband and two children.
+Kathy is a lifetime valley resident, and currently resides in Turlock with her husband and two teenage children.

 Community Outreach Specialist